projecteru/redis-trib.py/README.md

     redis-trib.py join CLUSTER_HOST:PORT NEW_NODE_HOST:PORT

+Add another node to a cluster, but neither set as slave nor migrating slots to it

+    redis-trib.py join_no_load CLUSTER_HOST:PORT NEW_NODE_HOST:PORT

 Add a slave node to a master (slave should not in any cluster)

     redis-trib.py replicate MASTER_HOST:PORT SLAVE_HOST:PORT